diegozain/alles/projects/opti/gravity/README.md

 Gravity is dependent on density.
 By measuring the gravity field, it is possible to solve for (invert) density.

-__This script is an example of density inversion at depth, using gravity gradient data on _x_ and _z_ acquired only at surface receivers.__
+__This script is an example of density inversion at depth, jointly using gravity gradient data on x and z.__

 ```matlab
 the gravity field u = (ux,uy,uz) at point ro is given by,